stringparser/runtime/README.md

 ## breaking changes

-If you where using the previous version, the internals have been cleaned and simplified a lot to offer the same idea with less opinions and more reuse.
+If you where using a previous version, the internals have been cleaned and simplified a lot to offer the same idea with less opinions and more reuse.

 Now `runtime.stack` composes only functions **by default**.
-If you want to give strings that then are mapped to a function that is, you want to write
+If you want to give strings that then are mapped to a function, that is, you want to write

 ```js
 var composed = runtime.stack('foo', 'bar');